Dutch grammar: Transitivity

 Verbs can belong to several classes at once, depending on use.
 Specifically, many transitive verbs can also be used intransitively, and are thus ambitransitive.
 For example, ik eet een appel "I eat an apple" contains a transitive verb, while ik eet "I eat" contains an unergative intransitive verb.
-Most ditransitive verbs can also be used as monotransitives (with only one object, direct or indirect) or even intransitives.
+Most ditransitive verbs can also be used as monotransitive verbs (with only one object, direct or indirect) or even as intransitives.

 Whether an intransitive use is unergative or unaccusative depends both on the verb and on the meaning in which it is used.
-Generally, most transitive verbs become unergatives when the object is removed; these are accusative verbs.
-But there is also a sizable number of so-called ergative verbs, which become unaccusative when there is no object.
-Consequently, these verbs switch from active to either passive or middle meaning when the object is dropped.
-Examples exist in both Dutch and English, such as the transitive ik breek het glas "I break the glass" versus unaccusative het glas breekt "the glass breaks".
-In both cases, the glass is the patient, but in the first case it's the direct object while in the second it's the subject.
-The auxiliary zijn of such verbs is used for both passive and intransitive use, making those uses essentially indistinguishable.
+Generally, most transitive verbs become unergatives when the object is removed, and they are accusative verbs.
+However, there are also a sizable number of so-called ergative verbs, which become unaccusative when there is no object.
+Such verbs verbs thus switch from active to either passive or middle meaning when the object is dropped.
+Examples exist in both Dutch and English such as the transitive ik breek het glas "I break the glass" and the unaccusative het glas breekt "the glass breaks".
+In both cases, the glass is the patient, but in the first case, it is the direct object, but in the second, it is the subject.
+The auxiliary zijn of such verbs is used for both passive and intransitive use, which makes both uses essentially indistinguishable.
 The phrase het glas is gebroken can be interpreted as both "the glass has been broken" and "the glass is broken".

 Alongside the normal conjugated verb forms, Dutch has a variety of verbal meanings that are expressed using auxiliary verbs or other additional words.
-The use of auxiliary verbs, particularly of the perfect tenses and the passive voice -if extant-, depends on the transitivity class of the verb.
+The use of auxiliary verbs, particularly of the perfect tenses and the passive voice, if extant, depends on a verb's transitivity.